 “Actually, Eria, it was the Communist Party who elected, quite democratically, their own dissolution.”

 The room falls silence, until Eria speaks up.

-Beheading had been the available method of execution of the Europeans – first by the sword and then, with true liberal efficiency, by a machine.
-After the tempest of 1848, they switched to hanging.
+Beheading had been the available method of execution of the Europeans – first by the sword and then, with true industrial efficiency, by a machine.
+And then again after the tempest of 1848, they switched to hanging.
 More humane, apparently.
-The new nation states took over capital punishment, a vestige of feudal despotism, and protected their right to demand death.
-It was pleasant outside when he witnessed a public hanging in France – it was an exemplary thing, attracting many crowds.
+The new nation states retained their right to demand death, a vestige of feudal despotism.
+It was warm and pleasant outside when Eria witnessed a public hanging in France.
+It was an exemplary thing, attracting many crowds.
 The man had done something to deserve it, according to a vendor selling roasted peanuts for the occasion.

 The switch from beheading to hanging coincided with the successful project of the ‘East Breach’ – the English name for The Cleft.
 A monsterful weapon that wouldn’t stop growing, until it reached a size where it had no target left, save for the very earth itself.
-Randomly selected, six of the seven holy peaks landed on their side, shattering the approach for decades.
+Six of the seven holy peaks fell on the European side of things, shattering the approach for decades.
 That double-edged destruction was what allowed the land’s survival by a hair’s breadth.
 One of the heads, however, landed right on top of the imperial garden.
 Peculiar, however, was that the peak didn’t stop when it hit soil.
 Like a giant drill that moved myth into matter, it carved out a neat hollow complete with a path along its sides, winding down toward the deepest centre.
-A door you cannot open is there, so goes the myth, the last one the country has.

 Hurried steps march up to the fourth floor of the apartment complex.
 The new headquarters is miniscule, musty, and filled with people hiding in the dark.
 They’re excited and smiling, happy to have their legend back.
 Eria opens the door like he always does – wide open to slam it behind him.